v1.0.0 · Open Source · MIT License

 # 1,200 samples: train / validation / test

-# Covers MMLU + TruthfulQA subjects
+# MMLU + TruthfulQA subjects mixed

-# Science, math, CS, history, economics
+# Science, math, CS, history, law

 FAQ